bockp/Edge-Detection-project/edges.md

 - Zero-crossings of Laplacian of Gaussian convolution [^MAR1980]
 - Zero-crossings of directional derivatives of smoothed images (Canny)[^CAN1986]

-We will then perform a benchmark on the imageJ plugins, in order to compare them by measuring their execution time and the memory load for the JVM.
+We will then perform a benchmark on the ImageJ plugins, in order to compare them by measuring their execution time and the memory load for the JVM.

 # Material & Methods